luzhang06/AzureMachineLearningGallery/tutorial/tutorial1-use-existing-components.md

  1. Register the components to your Azure Machine Learning workspace.
  2. Build the pipeline using the registered components in Azure Machine Learning designer.

+This tutorial will use NYC Taxi Fare Prediction as an example.
+The related components can be found under components/nyc-taxi-fare-prediction.

 ## 1. Register existing components from gallery

-This tutorial will explain how to register component from the gallery with 3 dump components under folder components/get-started.
+This tutorial will explain how to register component from the gallery with 3 sample components (cleanse, merge, filter) under folder components/nyc-taxi-fare-prediction.

 1. Go to ml.azure.com and select your workspace.
 1. Add flight=cm at end of the URL to enable components feature.
 You will see Components tab under Assests blade on the left navigation area.